Skip to main content

 uv run neptune-exporter summary --data-path ./exports/data

-This command returns the number of exported projects or runs, attribute types, and the basic step statistics.
+The summary returns the number of exported projects or runs, attribute types, and basic step statistics (and, when --model-data-path is set, model registry counts).

 Improve export performance